The Truth Behind AI Hallucinations: Why Generative Models Fabricate Facts and How to Tame Them

 What Are AI Hallucinations?

-These problems exist even while output tends to become increasingly sophisticated in terms of grammar and sounding authoritative, making detection difficult for all but the savviest.
+These problems exist even while output tends to become increasingly sophisticated in terms of grammar and sounding authoritative, making detection difficult.

 As we go further, let’s understand what causes AI hallucinations.

-• Domain blindness: The vast majority of models are not specialists; when prompted to operate outside their area of specialty, the error rate increases.
+- Domain blindness: Most models are not specialists; when prompted to operate outside their area of specialty, the error rate increases.

 4. Limitations of Real-Time Retrieval